 Coorg or Kodagu is one of the popular tourist destinations in Karnataka.
-Coorg, which is situated in the South Western part of Karnataka in the Malnad area of Western Ghats, is primarily a mountainous district that lies at a varied altitude of 900 m to 1715 m above sea level.
+Coorg, which is situated in the south-western part of Karnataka in the Malnad area of Western Ghats, is primarily a mountainous district that lies at a varied altitude of 900 m to 1715 m above sea level.

-Coorg offers a magnificent old world charm which is reflected in its sleepy towns.
-Tourists to Coorg can experience a laidback and relaxing ambience and enjoy a slow paced life owing to the picturesque surroundings that offer breath taking views of both the eastern and western slopes of the Western Ghats.
+Coorg offers a magnificent old-world charm which is reflected in its sleepy towns.
+Tourists to Coorg can experience a laid-back and relaxing ambience and enjoy a slow-paced life owing to the picturesque surroundings that offer breathtaking views of both the eastern and western slopes of the Western Ghats.

-The Culture of Coorg
+The Culture Of Coorg

 The scenic hill station of Coorg is also famous for its unique culture and traditions.
 Huttari, Mercara Dasara, Keil Podu (Kail Muhurtha or the Festival of Arms) and Cauvery Sankramana or the Thula Sankramana are some of the festivals celebrated in Coorg.
-The local cuisine, especially the non-vegetarian dishes, is very famous amongst the different South Indian cuisines.
+The local cuisine, especially the non-vegetarian dishes, is very famous amongst the various South Indian cuisines.

-Coorg's Name and a Peek Into History
+Coorg's Name And A Peek Into History

-The historical records of Coorg can be dated back to 8th century AD, when it was under the rule of Ganga Dynasty.
+The historical records of Coorg can be dated back to 8th century AD, when it was under the rule of Ganga dynasty.
 Coorg later became a territory of various rulers like the Pandyas, Cholas, Kadambas, Chalukyas and Changalvas.
 The Hoysalas gained power over Coorg from 1174 AD but it was subsequently occupied by the Vijayanagara Rayas by mid-14th century.
 The region, thenceforth, was ruled by the local chieftains called the Nayaks.
-The Haleri dynasty or the Lingayat Rajas took over Coorg in the mid 16th century and ruled over this region till the early 19th century.
+The Haleri dynasty or the Lingayat Rajas took over Coorg in the mid-16th century and ruled over this region till the early 19th century.